-USA Gymnastics files for bankruptcy in wake of sexual abuse scandal
+USA Gymnastics files for bankruptcy as it seeks to resolve sexual abuse claims

-USA Gymnastics filed for reorganization under Chapter 11 of the Bankruptcy Code, which will allow it to continue operating while also resolving the sexual abuse claims made by several athletes against former USA Gymnastics national team doctor Larry Nassar.
+USA Gymnastics filed for reorganization under Chapter 11 of the Bankruptcy Code, which will allow it to continue operating while it tries to resolve sexual abuse claims made by hundreds of athletes against former USA Gymnastics national team doctor Larry Nassar.

+USA Gymnastics faces 100 lawsuits representing more than 350 athletes who say there were sexually abused by Nassar.
+In January, Nassar was sentenced to 40 to 175 years in prison on sexual abuse charges.

 "USA Gymnastics believes that the Bankruptcy Court is the best forum in which to implement appropriate procedures to equitably determine and allocate the insurance proceeds among claimants, allowing compensation to survivors to proceed more quickly than litigation filed in multiple courts around the country," the organization said in a statement.